TradeSgnl Logo

 Open Common/Files Folder and Place Your CSV

-Inside the Terminal folder, open the "Common" folder, then open the "Files" folder.
+Inside the Terminal folder, open the Common folder, then open the Files folder.
 Copy your CSV files into this folder.

 Common and Files Folders

-Navigate to Common → Files folder
+Navigate to Common, then Files folder

 Place CSV File in Files Folder